danwrong/loadrunner/README.markdown

 * Be as close to CommonJS as possible - but not be afraid to change things where it makes sense to do so
 * Self contained modules - modules should have their own scope and export only explicitly defined values in the style of CommonJS require

+API
+---

+    load(path[, callback])

+Starts loading the specified file and returns a promise that will be triggered when the file has loaded.
+If callback is specified it will be added to the promise.
+Note that calling load multiple times for the same file will load it multiple times.

+    module(name, factory)

+Creates and returns a new module with the specified name.  factory can either be an object literal (in which case the object will be the module's export), a function which takes the exports object as an argument so you can add properties or a promise (usually the result of a require statement).
+In this case once the promise has completed the callbacks will be passed the exports object to attach exported values.
+See examples for more details.

+    require(dep1, dep2, debN... [, callback])

+Starts to load the dependencies specified in parallel returning a promise that will complete when all the dependencies are loaded.
+Each dependency can either be a normal script file URL or a module reference.
+If modules are required there exports object will be passed into any callbacks as arguments so they can be used within the callback.
+Note that if a file or module has been required before it will not be reloaded.

+    require.modulePath

+Set this property to the base URL of your modules.
+Set to the current directory by default.

 Tests
 -----